openforcefield/qca-dataset-submission/STANDARDS.md

 This allows the ability to record the version update in the changelog, but not the actual dataset name as this would require a new dataset in QCArchive.

 A best-effort is made to ensure that a dataset follows its underlying STANDARDS.
 One must assume that the newest version of a dataset best conforms to these STANDARDS, and the same promise may not hold for earlier versions.
 The changelog should address any changes made to improve compliance.

-Each version increment should take the information from the previous `changelog` field, and add a new entry that explains the modifications made to the dataset.
-Each dataset should therefore have the complete changelog.

 # Fitting standards